pfsense/docs/source/usermanager/locked-out-of-the-webgui.rst

 default WebGUI protocol is HTTPS.

 If one doesn't work, try the other.
-It may also be necessary to force the “wrong” protocol on a port, like so:
+It may also be necessary to force the "wrong" protocol on a port, like so:

 - http://pfsensebox:443
 - https://pfsensebox:80